Improving Falls Response: Equipment, tools & training | James Gough Webinar

 This included working with organisations on both falls prevention (such as providing training for non-emergency patient transport colleagues) and falls response.

 One of the most critical groups of partners was care homes.
 And in 2019 the Welsh Government provided funding to equip all care homes in Wales with emergency lifting devices.
-WAST supported this activity by providing a simple falls assessment tool, known as ISTUMBLE, as well as training to all participating care homes.
+WAST supported this activity by providing a simple falls assessment tool, as well as training to all participating care homes.
 They also provided support to rewrite in-house policies on lifting and falls.

 The benefits of empowering care homes to lift uninjured fallen residents were twofold: